benjaminvatterj/JobMarketTracker/readme.md

 rows, you should do so manually in the XLS/CSV files.
 Once you're ready, set the location of each file in the finder, and click the update.
-The system will review each posting in each file and evaluate whether there are new postings or updates to existings ones.
+The system will review each posting in each file and evaluate whether there are new postings or updates to existing ones.
 New postings will be added to your local new-posting list, while updates will be added to your pending update review list.

 2) To manage new postings, go to "Review new postings" This will show each